vala-lang/vala-docs/docs/guides/compiler-guide/01-00-project-information.md

 ## 1.2.
 Project Maintainers

-The principal authors and project maintainers are Jürg Billeter and Raffaele Sandrini.
+The principal authors are:
+- Jürg Billeter
+- Raffaele Sandrini

+The current maintainers are:
+- Rico Tzschichholz

 ## 1.3.
 License